Xander1233/Xander1233/README.md

  - [How to reach me](https://github.com/Xander1233#-how-to-reach-me)

 ### 🌱 About me
-I am 17 years old and coming from Frankfurt (Main).
-I am going in the 11th year on the Hochtaunusschule Oberursel.
+I am 17 years old and living in Germany.
+I am going to the 11th year on a local local high school.
 My intensified course is practical computer science.

 ### 😄 I’m currently working on
  - Glacier (Multipurpose Discord Bot)